Dijariii/GitHubReadmeBuilder/README.md

 4. **GitHub Stats**:
    - Choose from various themes and layouts
-   - Customize which stats to display (contributions, stars, etc.)
+   - Customize which stats to display

 5. **Custom Sections**:
    - Add additional sections with custom titles and content
-   - Rearrange sections using drag-and-drop
+   - Format text with markdown support

 6. **Project Detection**:
    - Let the app auto-detect your project type